Idiot-01/Gocomics-Depaywall/README.md

 # Usage

+If you have access to uBlockOrigin on your browser, it's strongly recommended to use that method.
+I made the userscript mainly for devices on iOS that don't have access to free element blockers but have free userscript managers.

 ## Userscript

 Install any userscript manager, such as [Userscripts](https://apps.apple.com/app/userscripts/id1463298887) for iOS / [Violentmonkey](https://addons.mozilla.org/firefox/addon/violentmonkey/) for Firefox / [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome.